jochemsoons/risk_aware_conversationalQA/README.md

     --ignore-bad-candidates True  --eval-candidates batch
 ```

-The fine-tuning code is based on [ParlAI poly-encoder](https://github.com/facebookresearch/ParlAI/tree/master/projects/polyencoder/), but we modify several scripts for our needs.
+The fine-tuning code is based on [ParlAI poly-encoder](https://github.com/facebookresearch/ParlAI/tree/master/projects/polyencoder/), but we modified several scripts for our needs.
 We do not recommended downloading the original ParlAI code and replace the ParlAI folder in this program.
 The original training of the encoders are done on 8 x GPU 32GB.
-We decrease the batch size and therefore the code is able to run it on 4 x GPU 11GB (GeForce RTX 2080Ti).
+We decreased the batch size and therefore the code is able to run it on 4 x GPU 11GB (GeForce RTX 2080Ti).

 ### 3.1 Run the main experiments.